 - Step 7: Continue to check periodically and stir chili.

-- Step 8: Turn the burner down to low heat to allow the chili until it has reduced by half or it reaches the desired consistency you would prefer.
+- Step 8: Turn the burner down to low heat to allow the chili to simmer until it has reduced by half or reaches the desired consistency you would prefer.

 - Use it as a topping on your baked potato